Essential Gardening Tools And DIY Storage Ideas

 10. Create A Tools Storage Bench

-When space is limited, finding items that can do multiple tasks at once is always the best option.
+Finding items that can do multiple tasks at once is always the best option when space is limited.
 A garden storage bench can store small tools right in the seat, and the seat can also be used to rest or hold small potted plants or other items.

 11. Use An Old Filing Cabinet For Storage